Margaret Towner: Early life and education

 Margaret Ellen Towner was born March 19, 1925, in Columbia, Missouri, to Milton Carsley Towner and Dorothy Marie (Schloeman) Towner.
-She majored in pre-medical studies at Carleton College, receiving her B.A. in 1948.
+She majored in pre-medical studies at Carleton College, earning her B.A. in 1948.
 Afterwards, she worked as a medical photographer for the Mayo Clinic.

 She left the clinic and enrolled at Syracuse University in New York to study Christian audiovisual education; around the same time, she began volunteering at local churches in Syracuse (First Presbyterian Church) and East Genesee.

-Even though the PCUSA was not yet ordaining women as ministers, change was in the air, and the pastor at First Presbyterian Church suggested that Towner should explore the ministry.
+Even though the PCUSA was not yet ordaining women as ministers, the pastor at First Presbyterian Church suggested that Towner explore the ministry.
 The church offered her its Scattergood Fellowship to attend Union Theological Seminary in New York, where Towner undertook the three-year program leading to a Bachelor of Divinity degree, which she received in 1954.

-A decade later, in 1967, she received an M.A. in guidance and counseling from Western Michigan University.
+A decade later, in 1967, she earned an M.A. in guidance and counseling from Western Michigan University.

 After obtaining her B.D., Towner was commissioned a church worker.
 She became director of Christian education at Takoma Park Presbyterian Church in Maryland (1954-1955) and then at First Presbyterian Church in Allentown, Pennsylvania (1955–58).